 Cooper has experience with sports ticket scams.
-When the Carolina Hurricanes appeared in the Stanley Cup Finals in 2002, Cooper's office took action against scams and recovered more than 100 tickets.
+When the Carolina Hurricanes appeared in the Stanley Cup Finals in 2002, the North Carolina Attorney General's Office took action against scams and recovered more than 100 tickets.

-If you spot a ticket scam, you can report it to the NC Department of Justic (NCDOJ) Consumer Protection Division by calling (877) 5-NO-SCAM.
+If you spot a ticket scam, you can report it to the North Carolina Attorney General's Office.

 Don't Let Car Dealers Take You In with an Illegal Yo-Yo Auto Sale Scam

 You've finally filled out all the paperwork for a new or used car and drive it off the lot in triumph.
 Then, only a few hours (or days or weeks) later, the dealer calls you and tells you that you have to return the car because your financing didn't go through.
 What's going on?
 Is this legal?
 No.